Noobify2012/crazy-concoctions/README.md

 I mean, the server sends the right status code, but I'm not sure the user wants a full stack dump of the error in the body of the response when one occurs :)

 ### Frontend
+- better code management, especially the menus:
+  I had a lot of issue with passing things back and forth at first in the controller, this caused me to write a lot of the code in the controller itself which should really be in other classes.
+- need to expand the ability to search by all parameters not just the ones specified in the project spec
+- did not get to the functionality of being able to copy another user's recipe, edit it and submit it as a new one